 - The width and height of your bi-folding door should be the size of your masons opening, minus a fitting tolerance of between 10 and 15mm.
 If your opening is already formed and you can’t see set sizes on our website that suit your opening, then you will need to order a bespoke set of bi-fold doors.
 We can offer this service through our parent company Express Bi-Folding Doors, you can visit their website by clicking here.

 - Once you know the size of the doors that you are going to order you need to think about the threshold and the bottom tracks.
 The total height of the bottom track is 75mm so if you want a flush internal finish with your floor running level with the track then you need the sink the bottom track of the door by 70mm beneath your finished floor level.
-The low threshold option needs to be 50mm beneath your finished floor level.

-The doors are usually delivered fully assembled if they are three metres or less.
+The doors are delivered fully assembled as they are all three metres or less.
 The doors themselves are heavy so installation will be a two-person job.
 As long as the opening was measured properly and you’ve purchased the correct size, you should find installation to be a relatively stress-free process, the outer frame will need fixing into position level and square and then the panels need glazing and toe and heeling correctly to ensure the doors operate correctly.

 Remember to measure your door frame at three different heights, and subtract 10mm from the smallest measurement, to ensure you get the right door size when purchasing.

-There are lots of size, colour and design options all of which will allow you to enhance your space with natural light, views outside and an open gateway out to the garden.
 Ordering from Express Bifolds Direct couldn’t be easier so measure up your home today and pick out the perfect sized bifold door that will be delivered direct to your home within a matter of days.